zeropoolnetwork/fawkes-crypto/README.md

 The framework is targeted to use best practices for circuit building from circom and sapling-crypto.

-All final field or circuit math is wrapped and operators are implemented, so, in mostly cases if you want to type `a+b`, you can do it.
+Final fields and circuit math are wrapped and operators are implemented, so, in most cases if you want to type `a+b`, you can do it.

 ## Example